 After choosing a goal, you must also choose from the 7 Google ads campaign types:

-- These appear after someone searches for something on Google
+- Dynamic search ad appear after someone searches for something on Google

 - These are shown on Google Partners websites